snakeztc/NeuralDialog-LAED/README.md

 - Set the forward_only argument to be True
 - Set the load_sess argument to te the path to the model folder in *log*
 - Run the script

-## References
-If you use any source codes or datasets included in this toolkit in your work, please cite the following paper.
-The bibtex are listed below:

-    @article{zhao2018unsupervised,
-      title={Unsupervised Discrete Sentence Representation Learning for Interpretable Neural Dialog Generation}, author={Zhao, Tiancheng and Lee, Kyusong and Eskenazi, Maxine}, journal={arXiv preprint arXiv:1804.08069},
-      year={2018}
-    }